jor-eldevera/deadwood/README.md

 # deadwood
+Tasked with implementing command line and gui interfaces of the Deadwood boardgame (CSCI 345 - Object Oriented Design).
-Deadwood by Jorell de Vera and Zack Doll
+Collaborators: Jorell de Vera and Zack Doll